UbiOps/connectors/output_connectors/postgresql/README.md

 # UbiOps Output Connector - PostgreSQL

-The UbiOps PostgreSQL output connector is based on the populair `psycopg2` package and therefore supports inserting data to most major PostgreSQL versions.
+The UbiOps PostgreSQL output connector is based on the popular `psycopg2` package and therefore supports inserting data to most major PostgreSQL versions.